webplatform/docs/css/properties/widows/index.md

 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
+|Editorial notes=The "widows" CSS property helps to set or return the minimum number of lines for an element(for eg: paragraph) that must be visible at the top of a page.
+It affects on the block level elements.
+It can have a number value or it can inherit the values from the parent element.
 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section}}
 {{CSS Property
+|Initial value=2
 |Applies to=All elements
 |Inherited=No
 |Media=visual